BuildingSync/schema/proposals/2018/Explicit_Zone_Equipment_Representation.md

   * Radiant
   * Other

-before it is possible to note that there is zone equipment present without specifying the type.
+so it is not possible to simple note that there is zone equipment present without specifying the type.
 For a detailed audit, it is logical to assume that the auditor will see the equipment and will be able to input the type.
 However, for higher-level audits (e.g. ASHRAE level 1 or 2) it may be desirable to note that zone equipment is present without specifying the type.
 The ASHRAE Standard 211 spreadsheet does this on the "L2 - HVAC" sheet.
 In the category of "Cooling Distribution Equipment Type", two checkboxes ask about zone equipment but not what type of zone equipment:

   * Hydronic to zone equipment (e.g. fan coil units, packaged terminal units or radiators)
   * Refrigerant to zone equipment (e.g. fan coil units, packaged terminal units or radiators)